Oppenheimer security clearance hearing: Postwar conflicts

 This came on the heels of controversies about whether some of Oppenheimer's students, including David Bohm, Ross Lomanitz and Bernard Peters, had been Communists at the time they had worked with him at Berkeley.
-Oppenheimer was called to testify in front of the House Un-American Activities Committee, where he admitted that he had associations with the Communist Party in the 1930s, and named some of his students as being Communists or closely associated with them.
+Oppenheimer was called to testify in front of the House Un-American Activities Committee (HUAC), where he admitted that he had associations with the Communist Party in the 1930s, and named some of his students as being Communists or closely associated with them.
 Bohm and Peters eventually left the country, while Lomanitz was forced to work as a laborer.

 Frank Oppenheimer was fired from his university position, and could not find work in physics for a decade.
 He and his wife Jackie became cattle ranchers in Colorado.
 Their reputations were rehabilitated in 1959, and they founded the San Francisco Exploratorium in 1969.